igwtech/sample-phonebook/README.md

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+The Symfony Phonebook Application is configured with the following defaults:

-  * An AppBundle you can use to start coding;
+  * An GreicodexPhonebookBundle you can use to verify our coding;

   * Twig as the only configured template engine;